changlinli/intro-to-technical-ai-safety-slides/neural_nets/slides.md

 # Layers

 + Individual neurons (also called nodes) form different layers
-+ All neurons in one layer connect to every neuron in the next
++ All neurons in one layer connect to every neuron in the next (usually...)
 + Input layer (only layer without other neurons feeding in)
 + Output layer (only layer that doesn't feed into other neurons)
 + Every layer in the middle is a "hidden layer"
 + "Deep learning" refers to "deep neural nets," i.e. neural nets with more than one hidden layer.
 Nowadays almost every net is deep.
-+ Layers only connect to immediately previous and subsequent layers
++ Layers only connect to immediately previous and subsequent layers (usually...)
     * Can't "skip a layer"
     * Prevents exponential blow up of connections